Macrometacorp/docs/docs/cep/sink/sink-types/websocket.md

 The WebSocket sink sends events to be processed by Macrometa from a topic in a [WebSocket server](websocket-server.md).

+All events delivered to `example` stream are also sent to the WebSocket server.

 Configure the server before using the following procedure.

 ## Syntax